Oliver2213/embossd.sh/README.md

 Once running, open your browser to `http://localhost:9999` where you can:

-1. **Print Text**: Type or paste text directly into the form and click Print
+1. **Emboss Text**: Type or paste text directly into the form and click Emboss
-2. **Upload Files**: Choose a .txt or .brf file and click Upload & Print
+2. **Upload Files**: Choose a .txt or .brf file and click Upload & Emboss

 ### Command Line Usage with curl